 Around the sixth century, a monastery named Duiblinn – which is Irish for ‘blackpool’ – was founded.
 This is where the Vikings eventually arrived in the year 841.

-After the Anglo-Norman invasion in 1170, Dublin became the capital of the English Lordship of Ireland and was populated extensively with settlers from England and Wales.
+After the Anglo-Norman invasion in 1170, Dublin became the capital of the English Lordship of Ireland.
+As a result, it was extensively populated by settlers from England and Wales.

-The early 16th century was a turbulent time when King Henry VIII’s split with the church led to the closure of monasteries and the destruction of religious institutions with papal ties.
-This brought about a revolution in landholding in the city, including the adaptation of All Saints into Trinity College, Ireland’s first university.
+The early 16th century was a particularly turbulent time in Dublin’s history.
+After King Henry VIII’s split with the church, monasteries closed and religious institutions with papal ties were destroyed.
+This also brought about a revolution in landholding in the city.

-By the end of the seventeenth century, Dublin was the capital of the Kingdom of Ireland, ruled by the Protestant New English minority.
-In order to exert more control over the Catholic majority in Ireland, the oppressive Penal Laws were implemented vigorously during the Georgian Period.
-By 1700, the population had surpassed 60,000, making it the second largest city in the British Empire.
+By the end of the 17th century, Dublin was ruled by the new Protestant English minority and became the capital of the Kingdom of Ireland.
+In order to exert more control over the Catholic majority living here, oppressive Penal Laws were vigorously implemented during the Georgian Period.

 By 1700, Dublin was the second largest city in the British Empire as the population reached 60,000.

 Map of Dublin (circa 1610)

 The 1800 Act of Union, which created the United Kingdom of Great Britain and Ireland, meant that Dublin’s parliament was no longer active and business was now done in London instead.
 As a result, much of Ireland’s governing class, aristocracy and gentry left Dublin.
 As a result, the city slowly became more distinctly middle class and mercantile.